 GPS : 48°31'41.5 N 4°45'32.2 W

-This small chapel a little far from the main road doesn't attract many visitors.
-This lack of interest is probably due to the fact that it was closed for major restoration work in recent years.
+This little chapel, a little way off the main road, didn't attract many visitors.
+This lack of interest was no doubt due to the fact that it had been closed for major restoration work in recent years.
+These have now been completed, and the building is well worth a visit.

 It is named after Saint Gonvel, a Breton saint who, like many others, is not recognized by the Church.
-There is no record of its existence.
+No document even attests to its existence.
 However, we can think that it is the same character as the one who is still venerated under the name of Saint Gonval or Conval in Hanvec, south of Brest.
 A chapel, now disappeared, was built in the forest of Cranou.
 This hermit from the Early Middle Ages also lived in the Bois du Gars in L'Hôpital-Camfrout.
 In the Iroise's country, you can see his name in the one of the town of Plougonvelin.
 If it is the same saint, we could explain his veneration to Landunvez by imagining that, coming from across the Channel like many other monks, he would have landed on the neighbouring coast.
 And he would have chosen the dolmen that now bears his name as a place of hermitage.

 A truncated chapel: